Bernard Ades: Legal career

 A fight ensued over the body where Ades demanded the right to bury Euel Lee in New York as he was granted the right to his client's body in Lee's last will and testament.
 Fearing riots and further racial unrest, Ades was denied the right to bury the body in New York and is currently interred in an unmarked grave in Brooklyn, Maryland.

 Charges of unprofessional conduct were lodged in Maryland and before the US Bar for his handling of the case, and the ensuing social unrest which the coverage of the case caused.
-Ades was defended by Charles Houston of Howard University Law School and by “Young Thurgood” Marshall of the NAACP.
+Ades were defended by Charles Houston of Howard University Law School and by “Young Thurgood” Marshall of the NAACP.
 This also set a precedent as the first case of a white man being defended in court by an African American.

 The Maryland Bar publicly reprimanded Ades for his conduct while also praising his defense of Lee: